Business -> Personal Tax -> T4 Slips

 When are T4 Slips Required?

-Employment income is included on a T4 for the year in which it is received, not earned.
-If a payment is made in January 2018 for wages earned in December 20166, this amount will be reported on the 2018 T4, not on the 2017 T4.
+Employment income is included on a T4 for the year in which it is received, not earned, as per s.
+5(1) of the Income Tax Act, which states: "a taxpayer's income for a taxation year from an office or employment is the salary, wages and other remuneration, including gratuities, received by the taxpayer in the year."
+If a payment is made in January 2018 for wages earned in December 2017, this amount will be reported on the 2018 T4, not on the 2017 T4.
 One exception to this is related to employee trusts, which will not affect most employees.
 Income from an employee trust is reported on a T4 for the period in which the income was allocated to beneficiaries by the trustee, not for the period in which any payment was made to beneficiaries.

 T4 and T4A slips must be distributed, and T4 and T4A returns must be filed, on or before the last day of February following the calendar year to which the slips apply.
 If the last day of February falls on a Saturday or Sunday or public holiday, the tax slips and returns are considered on time if postmarked on the next business day.
 Depending on the number of slips involved, employers can be penalized from $5 to $75 per day late, with a minimum penalty of $100 and a maximum penalty of $7,500.
 See link at bottom, to Canada Revenue Agency (CRA) page re penalty.